Enjoy a Compassionate Thanksgiving!

 As Thanksgiving approaches, here at In Defense of Animals, we would like to encourage kindness and appreciation for the existence of an amazing bird, the turkey.
 Unfortunately for them, and those who care about their lives, forty-five million “Broad Breasted Whites” as they are known in the industry will be eaten by people in the United States this coming holiday, but few of those people will ever know or care about the suffering these birds endured to reach their tables.

 These beautiful birds have been genetically manipulated over the years to grow rapidly and have enlarged and unnaturally exaggerated breasts.
 The result is a multitude of health and mobility issues including inability to fly or to breed (they must be artificially inseminated, or the males would crush the females) and, in some cases, to even walk.
 Turkeys are raised in high-density, indoor confinement containing thousands of birds to a building and often have their toes cut off to prevent injury if there is fighting in the tight overcrowding.
-These windowless warehouses where the birds must live in day in and day out have poor sanitation and can have an overwhelming stench of ammonia. [singlepic id=163 w=320 h=240 float=right]
+These windowless warehouses where the birds must live day in and day out have poor sanitation and can have an overwhelming stench of ammonia.

-Please show your gratitude to the earth, your health, and the turkeys this year and start a new tradition of compassion with a vegan Thanksgiving
+Please show your gratitude to the Earth, your health, and the turkeys this year and start a new tradition of compassion with a vegan Thanksgiving.

-To support our work please click here.
+To support our work please consider making a donation.